Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 # Print the best set of hyperparameters and the corresponding score

-print("Best set of hyperparameters: ", grid_search.best_params_)
+print("Best set of hyperparameters: ", grid_search.best_params_) # the combination of hyperparameters that achieved the highest accuracy during cross-validation

-We will use our best model to predict the classes of the test data Then, we calculate the F1 score using f1_score, which balances precision and recall, and print it to evaluate overall performance.
+We will use our best model to predict the classes of the test data.
+Then, we calculate the F1 score using f1_score, which balances precision and recall, and print it to evaluate overall performance.

 Finally, we create and display a confusion matrix to visualize the model’s prediction accuracy across all classes